Yoav666s/dnd-wiki/collections/_classes/nornfeld/detective/strategist.md

 ---

 #
-Starting at 3rd level, when you take the Attack action on your turn, you can forgo one attack
+Starting at 3rd level, once on your turn when you take the Attack action, you can forgo an attack to